Ali-Al-Hadi-Al-Husseini/Data-structures/README.md

 # Data-structures
-DS is libary that aims towrds helping people that are new to data stuctures
+DS is libary that aims ro help people that are new to data stuctures

 ```
 ## Usage